xfenix/envcast/README.md

 or_this_is_string_by_default: str = envget.dotenv('OTHER_ENV_VAR')
 this_is_int: int = envget.dotenv('MORE_ENV', cast=int)
 ```
-Dont worry, file readed and parsed only once.
+Dont worry, file will be readed and parsed only once.